Using massless fields for observing black hole features in the collapsed phase of Euclidean dynamical triangulations: Introduction

 The present work focuses on the collapsed phase \emph{away} from the phase transition.
 We present results for the propagators of massless scalar-fields obtained from simulations in 1996 by B.V.\ de Bakker in collaboration with the present author.
-The negative curvature in the collapsed phase found earlier raised the question whether this would be confirmed by an exponential decay of massless propagators at large distances, as in hyperbolic space in the continuum.
+The negative curvature in the collapsed phase found earlier raised the question whether this would be `confirmed' by an exponential decay of massless propagators at large distances, as in hyperbolic space in the continuum.
 Evidence for such decay was indeed found and briefly mentioned in \cite{Smit:1996yq}, but for logistic reasons the write-up got stuck at the stage of `a draft of a draft' \cite{deBakker:1996unpub}.
 Part of these results could be recovered recently.
-They are analyzed here further and used to derive metrics for average geometries as observed through the propagators.
+They are used here to derive, in a fundamentally different way, metrics for average geometries as observed through the propagators.